MichaelABryant/heart-disease-pred/README.md

 ## Productionization

-I built a [Heroku web app](https://predict-heart-diseases.herokuapp.com/) with a front end which takes patient medical information input from the user and outputs a heart disease prediction using the SVC model.
+I built a [Heroku web app](https://predict-heart-diseases.herokuapp.com/) with a front end which takes patient medical information input from the user and outputs a heart disease prediction using the hard voting classifier model.
 More information on this can be found at it's [repo](https://github.com/MichaelBryantDS/heart-disease-pred-app).

 <div align="center">

 <figure>
 <img src="images/front-end.JPG"><br/>
-  <figcaption>Figure 8: Front end of application using the SVC model.</figcaption>
+  <figcaption>Figure 8: Front end of application using the hard voting classifier model.</figcaption>
 </figure>
 <br/><br/>